29-Year-Old Defenseman – Colorado Avalanche

 Erik Johnson Contract Information:

-Signed a four-year extension with the Avalanche in September 2015.
+Signed a seven-year, $42 million extension with the Avalanche in September 2015.
 Deal runs through the end of the 2022-23 season.

 To instantly reveal our fantasy analysis of every player – including Erik Johnson – simply subscribe now.